National Root Beer Float Day

 Top Tweets for National Root Beer Float Day

-National Root Beer Float Day Facts
+National Root Beer Float Day facts

 • The owner of Colorado’s Cripple Creek Brewing Frank J. Wisner is credited with being the first person to create the first root beer float in 1893.
 According to headsup.scoutlife, it’s said he drew inspiration for the dessert while looking at the snowy peaks of Colorado’s Cow Mountain.
 On August 19, 1893 he combined root beer and vanilla ice cream.
 He called the creation the black cow.